tarunkukreja003/arcgis-python-api-fork/PULL_REQUEST_TEMPLATE.md

 - [ ] All images used like `<img src="base64str_here">` instead of `<img src="https://some.url">`?
 All map widgets contain a static image preview?
 (Call `mapview_inst.take_screenshot()` to do so)
 - [ ] All file paths are constructed in an OS-agnostic fashion with `os.path.join()`?
 (Instead of `r"\foo\bar"`, `os.path.join(os.path.sep, "foo", "bar")`, etc.)
 - [ ] Is your code formatted using [Jupyter Black](https://www.freecodecamp.org/news/auto-format-your-python-code-with-black/)?
 You can use Jupyter Black to format your code in the  notebook.
+- [ ] If this notebook showcases deep learning application, please go through the following checklist:
+    - [ ] All the published data is added into the notebook using `gis.content.get` function.
+    - [ ] All inputs required for `Export Training Data Using Deep Learning` tool are published and added in the notebook.
+    - [ ] Training data is zipped and published as Image Collection, whole folder is zipped with name same as the notebook name.
+    - [ ] The trained model is published and added in the notebook for user's reference.
+    - [ ] A raster is published and added in the notebook for inferencing.
+    - [ ] The results are shown in a webmap widget.
-- [ ] **IF YOU WANT THIS SAMPLE TO BE DISPLAYED ON THE DEVELOPERS.ARCGIS.COM WEBSITE**, ping @ mohi9282 so he can add it to the list for the next deploy
+- [ ] **IF YOU WANT THIS SAMPLE TO BE DISPLAYED ON THE DEVELOPERS.ARCGIS.COM WEBSITE**, ping @jyaistMap so he can add it to the list for the next deploy